- 1. What are natural disasters?

 Guilt can find a victim of a natural disaster in many ways too.
 To name some can be the guilt one feels after a disaster for building their house where it was built.
 They may notice signs they did not before the natural disasters and may start regretting and feeling guilty for not thinking of them before, which ultimately endangered everything they have.
-Guilt can also be felt if one person escapes the disaster while the rest of their family suffered from it.
+Guilt can also be felt if one person escapes the disaster while the rest of their family suffers from it.
 The many ‘what if’ s and ‘if I was there…’ questions can have them rotting in sadness and guilt.
 It is unlikely that the survivors can help anyone when it comes to a vast natural disaster.
 However, the survivor’s guilt is always going to haunt them.

-PTSD by natural disasters
+PTSD by natural disasters Post Traumatic Stress

 Adding to that, flashbacks and nightmares are common among those that suffer from PTSD.
 They may avoid certain routes or activities.
 For example, facing an avalanche may stop someone from skiing due to PTSD.
 Those who suffered from floods may build their houses as far away from rivers and possibly on the highest land they find.
 Too much precaution can never be bad.
 However, those who are suffering from PTSD are living a quality reduced life due to their constant fear and suffering.

 Confusion due to a natural disaster